 - European Wilderness Quality Standard Audit : 2012

-- Wilderness Uniqueness: Old-growth mixed forest, deep canyons, gorges, caves, canyons, waterfalls.
+- Wilderness Uniqueness: Old-growth mixed forests, deep canyons, gorges, caves, canyons, waterfalls.
 Rare species include bear, wolf, and Egyptian vulture

 The forest ecosystem of Küre Wilderness located on a karst bedrock is dominated by coniferous and deciduous trees.
 In small openings in the forest, the herbaceous and bushy plants are dominant.
 The combination of different ecological factors resulted in various types of ecosystems.
 The biological importance of Küre Mountains National Park is bound to the fact that it offers different habitats for different animals.
 A stunning 48 out of 160 mammal species that live in Turkey, including the wildcat, otter, brown bear and deer live here.
 As for birds, 129 different species have been documented.
 Among these the Egyptian vulture, a globally endangered species.
 High cliffs with wide and deep valleys are proper habitats for vultures, falcons, eagles and night raptorial birds.
 However, the area is also important for waterfowls that breed and spend the night by the nearby seashore, and for temperate zone forest species.